austinrovge/austinrovge.com/README.md

 ### Installation
 #### Downloading and compiling the code
-The SASS and ReactJS code must first be compiled prior to starting a server
+The SASS and ReactJS code must first be compiled prior to starting a server.

 ``` bash
 $ git clone https://github.com/austinrovge/website-js.git